-Wizards get their first glimpse of Kristaps Porzingis and like what they see
+Wizards get their first glimpse of Kristaps Porzingis — and both like what they see

-With added insurance from their prize trade-deadline acquisition, Washington beat Indiana, 133-123, on Sunday night at Capital One Arena.
-It was Porzingis’s first game since a bone bruise on his right knee sidelined him Jan.
-29. But judging by his confidence, his three-point shooting and the dunk he slammed home with 1:51 to play — he had another less than 30 seconds later, but it was gentler — he felt plenty comfortable back in action.
+“It’s been a smooth transition all the way around,” he said with a grin.

-The rest of the Wizards benefited from his presence.
-With 25 points, Porzingis led seven scorers in double figures in a horse race with the Pacers, who shot 51.8 percent to Washington’s 52.3.
-There was not much defense.
-The ball zipped with fury.
-And the Wizards looked as though they had taken an adrenaline shot.
+With 25 points, Porzingis led seven Wizards in double figures during a horse race with the Pacers, who shot 51.8 percent to Washington’s 52.3.
+He was giddy afterward, a perma-grin on his face as he spoke of the joy of taking the court again after a long time away and the first-day-of-school excitement he feels about joining the Wizards.
+At one point during his postgame news conference, Porzingis literally licked his chops when discussing playing alongside Kyle Kuzma.

 In that sense, it was not hard to pinpoint what Porzingis brings to Washington in the short term.
-The former all-star gave the Wizards (29-34) some desperately needed excitement as they fight for a spot in the Eastern Conference play-in tournament — the gleaming reward that is a shot at a playoff run without Bradley Beal.
+The former all-star gave the Wizards (29-34) a desperately needed jolt as they fight for a spot in the Eastern Conference play-in tournament — the gleaming reward that is a shot at a playoff run without Bradley Beal.

+“It was phenomenal,” said Kuzma, who had 23 points.
+“Teams can’t just load up on me, having that extra guy out there that causes a lot of threat to defenses.
+With him, he’s so versatile. ...
+There’s a reason why they call him ‘the Unicorn.’ ”

-That’s the easy part.
-But trying to suss out what Porzingis means to the franchise in the long term can be headache-inducing — in part because, with or without him, the Wizards are still frozen in uncertainty.
+Porzingis’s tantalizing talent is the obvious benefit of his addition for Washington.
+But trying to suss out what he means to the franchise in the long term can be headache-inducing — if only because, with or without him, the Wizards are still frozen in uncertainty.

-Block out the sound of a giddy crowd cheering Porzingis as he checked out for the final time.
+Block out the sound of a lively crowd cheering Porzingis as he checked out for the final time.
 Take a leap and assume Beal re-signs this summer, an outcome he gave legs to last week when he said he was leaning toward staying in D.C.
 Could Porzingis be the permanent co-star that Beal has been missing?

-Perhaps — if Porzingis stays healthy, if he regains the confidence that seemed to wobble in Dallas and if he and Beal fit together on court as Unseld hopes they do.
+Perhaps — if Porzingis stays healthy, if he regains the confidence that seemed to wobble in Dallas and if he and Beal fit together on the court as Unseld hopes they do.
 The Wizards can’t be sure of that last part until next season because of the wrist injury that will keep Beal in a cast for at least six more weeks.

+“I feel good here, honestly,” Porzingis said, giggling as he spoke. “...
+Hopefully we’ll have Brad next season.
+I don’t know what the situation is, but I would love to play with him and Kuz and the rest of the guys.
+I think there are some exciting things to look forward to.”

-And remember, Washington’s front office is likely to dedicate a good chunk of its summer vacation to trying to fill the team’s perennial vacancy at point guard.
+Beyond securing a firm “yes” from Beal, Washington’s front office will have to dedicate a good chunk of its summer vacation trying to fill its perennial vacancy at point guard.
 Add one more unknown element to the list.

-In the meantime, Porzingis gave the Wizards one buzzy game, drawing oohs and ahs all night from a ... slightly more robust crowd than the groups that left multiple sections completely empty at Washington’s previous two home games.
+But Sunday, for two hours, those unknowns faded into the distance as Porzingis drew oohs and ahhs from a ... slightly more robust crowd than the groups that left multiple sections completely empty at Washington’s previous two home games.

 He earned some applause when he checked out after his first five-minute stint.
 He spent a portion of his time not on the court just off to the side, riding a stationary bike with large ice packs affixed to his knees and interacting with those fans confident enough to come over and greet him.